Multi-Particle Diffusion Limited Aggregation: Proof of Theorem

-where the last step follows by applying the bounds in~\eqref{eq:ratiolambda}.
+where the last step follows by applying the bounds in~\eqref{eq:ratiolambda} and $c$ is a positive constant.
 By definition, the events $G_k^1$ and $G_k^2(i)$ are measurable with respect to the passage times inside $L_ki+\ball{R_k^\couter}$.
 So the proof is completed by using the bounds in Lemmas~\ref{lem:g1} and~\ref{lem:g2}. \end{proof}